-The title ‘Tree Planting Strategy’ is perhaps self-explanatory, but fails to fully articulate the complexities that can underpin such a document.
+The title ‘Tree Planting Strategy’ is perhaps self-explanatory, but fails to articulate the complexities that underpin such a document.
 Strategic tree planting implies a plan which goes beyond a single planting season, but rather encompasses several.
 Such a plan will have clearly stated aims and objectives, working towards a shared vision, which can be communicated to all stakeholders involved in the management of the urban forest.

 Invariably, the aims, objectives and vision underpinning a tree planting strategy will vary from locality to locality.
 The main purpose of a tree planting strategy is to ensure that the urban treescape is enhanced, sustainable, and resilient.
 It therefore needs to take account of local conditions to ensure that tree planting is focused on local priorities, aims and objectives, with a route map to success outlined.

 In its simplest form, the strategy can take the form of an Opportunity Map.
 This is a desktop exercise, using GIS, where potential and actual plantable space is identified, highlighting the amount of plantable space in a given area.
-Having identified this space remotely, the land owner or tree manager is able to begin to assess the numbers of trees it might be possible to plant.
+Having identified this space remotely, the land owner or tree manager is able to assess the numbers of trees it might be possible to plant.

 This opportunity mapping also allows for comparisons to be made between different areas within the same locality, and for planting to be prioritised in those areas which have the greatest need.
 This prioritisation can also extend to other factors, such as areas of multiple deprivation, flooding, air quality and low educational attainment.
 By prioritising in this way, new tree planting can be targeted to the areas of greatest need, thereby maximising return on planting budgets.

 Opportunity mapping also provides a useful starting point from which to direct resources to potential planting sites.
 These will always need to be assessed on the ground to confirm whether the space identified is suitable for tree planting.